superruzafa/visual-scala-reference/_functions/curried.md

 }
 ~~~

-`curried` creates an equivalent anonymous function that accepts the first parameter of this function.
-In turn, that anonymous function returns another anonymous function that accepts the second parameter of this function, and so on... until all parameters have been accepted and the final result has been calculated.
+`curried` creates an equivalent anonymous function to process the first parameter of this function.
+In turn, that anonymous function returns another anonymous function to process the second parameter of this function, and so on... until all parameters have been processed and the final result has been calculated.

 <figure class="diagram">
   <img src="images/curried.svg" alt="curried function">